Transit Customer Information Regarding COVID-19

-- In response to the Governor’s executive order and to help with physical distancing on our buses, we are reducing seating capacity to 50% and continue to monitor ridership regularly to ensure no passenger is left behind.
+- In response to the Governor’s executive order and to help with physical distancing on our buses, seating capacity is currently reduced to 50%.
+We continue to monitor ridership regularly to ensure no passenger is left behind.
 More trips and routes will be added as demand increases.

 Rules for Physical Distancing on Board

 During travel, keep at least 6 feet from people who are not in your household — for example, when you are waiting at a bus stop or selecting seats on a bus.